cclib/cclib.github.io/sphinx/attributes_dev.rst

     `grads`_            current values of forces (gradients) in geometry optimization                                array of rank 3
     `hessian`_          elements of the force constant matrix                                                        array of rank 1
     `homos`_            molecular orbital indices of HOMO(s)                                                         array of rank 1
-    `mocoeffs`_         molecular orbital coefficients                                                               list of arrays of rank 2
+    `metadata`_         various metadata about the package and computation                                           dict `mocoeffs`_         molecular orbital coefficients                                                               list of arrays of rank 2
     `moenergies`_       molecular orbital energies                                       eV                          list of arrays of rank 1
     `moments`_          molecular multipole moments                                      a.u.                        list of arrays[]